Request for Information

-When a student fills out a Request for Information Form on a tablet at the graduate fairs we attend, these requests follow the same workflow as the other Requests for Information.
-Departments will receive requests for information from students who have attended the UI Career Fair, SACNAS, Murdock, and McNair conferences.
+At graduate fairs, when a student fills out the Request for Information form on a tablet, those requests follow the same workflow described above.
+For example, departments will receive these data from students who attend the University of Idaho Career Fair, SACNAS, Murdock, and McNair conferences.

 Name Lists and Searches

-Following are lists of prospective student names for your recruitment efforts.
-You must sign in with your network ID and password to download.
-Note that not all students have included their intended field of study.
+Please note: you will need to sign in with your network ID to download.
+Note: some students have not included their intended field of study.

 - Faculty and research news